By Molly J. Anderson-Childers | Updated June 9, 2018

 I'm normally scheduled to work approximately 15 hours a week.
 However, because I am a "float" and work on every unit as needed, I generally work more than that, up to 40 hours per week.

-Q: Please describe some of the art or writing activities you do with residents; if possible, something our readers at home could do themselves!
+Q: Describe some of the art or writing activities you do with residents; if possible, something anyone could do at home.

 A: I save every CD I get in the mail (such as free promotional software) and pick them up in stores whenever I see them.
 Using these CDs, we've made several different projects.
 Recently, we created some great fish to hang from the ceiling.
 Using colorful construction paper, cut out fins, tails, and eyes.
 Glue the paper between the printed sides of the CDs.
 Then, fan-fold colored printer paper for the side fins and stick it through the hole in the center.
 To hang the fish, feed monofilament fishing line through the center hole, leaving enough length to tie a knot and hang.